Faridah v Ahmad Shah

 Faridah Begum bte Abdullah v.
-Sultan Haji Ahmad Shah Al Mustain Billah Ibni Almarhum Sultan Abu Bakar Ri’Ayatudin Al Mu’Adzam Shah, [1996] 1 MLJ 617 is the first and, as of recently, the only Malaysian case to have been heard by the Special Court of Malaysia, a court specialised in presiding over proceedings brought by or against the Yang di-Pertuan Agong and the Malay Rulers of the respective Malay states.
+Sultan Haji Ahmad Shah Al Mustain Billah Ibni Almarhum Sultan Abu Bakar Ri’Ayatudin Al Mu’Adzam Shah, [1996] 1 MLJ 617 is the first and, prior to 2009, the only Malaysian case to have been heard by the Special Court of Malaysia, a court specialised in presiding over proceedings brought by or against the Yang di-Pertuan Agong and the Malay Rulers of the respective Malay states.
 The Special Court ruled that the plaintiff, being a Singapore citizen, could not be conferred the right to sue the Sultan of Pahang as the precise and clear wording of article 182(2) of the Federal Constitution of Malaysia did not entitle the plaintiff to take legal action against any of the Malay Rulers in the latter's personal capacity.

 Background

 Article 181(1) of the Federal Constitution preserves and protects the sovereignty, prerogatives, powers and jurisdiction of a Malay Ruler.
 Before March 30, 1993, the Yang di-Pertuan Agong and a Ruler could not be sued at all nor charged with a criminal offence in his personal capacity as provided by articles 32(1) and 181(2) of the Federal Constitution.
 However, Parliament amended the said articles by adding the words ‘except in the Special Court established under Part XV’ of the Federal Constitution: